Nilusink/Fridrich/README.md

     "01.06.2021": "Jack",
 }
 ```
-The file **now.json** is used to save all current Votes (in case of a server restart/poweroff) and in newer versions generally used as the *Votes* Variable.
-It stores informations like this:
+The file **now.json** is used to save all current Votes (in case of a server restart/power off) and in newer versions generally used as the *Votes* Variable.
+It stores information like this:
 ```Python
 {
     "GayKing":